oroinc/documentation/user/back-office/products/products/manage/view.rst

    "**Enabled**", "Whether the product variant is enabled and can be used."
    "**Inventory Status**", "Whether the product variant is in stock."

 ..
-For how to filter displayed products, configure visible fields, etc., see the :ref:`Grids <doc-grids>` topic.
+To filter displayed products, configure visible fields, etc., see the :ref:`Grids <doc-grids>` topic.

 Images
 ^^^^^^

 There is a list of images associated with the product in this section.
-For each image you can see:
+For each image, you can see:

 * The file name and preview.
 * Whether this is the main image that represents the product and appears in the product details view.